 Learn more about Oswego

-The community of Oswego provides a great, safe, and welcoming neighborhood for growing families and a quiet place to grow into retirement.
+The community of Oswego provides a great, safe, and welcoming neighborhood for residents and a quiet place to grow into comfort.

 The neighborhood is full of beautiful and newly built homes that provide comfort and style as well as plenty of space to grow and change.
-Oswego is located in the midst of the western suburbs and near the exciting downtown life of Aurora.
+Oswego is located amid the western suburbs and near the eclectic town life of Aurora.

 With a low crime rate, Oswego schools are well maintained, successful, and full of dedicated teachers.
 Schools continually improve and expand with the growing population of Oswego.

-After the population growth in the last few years, Oswego has grown its entertainment, theater, and stand-up comedy.
+After the population growth in the last few years, Oswego has grown its entertainment, theater, and stand-up comedy scenes.
 Dining in the Oswego has also been reformed to add more variety and fine dining options.

-Known for the quiet and relaxing small community, Oswego is slowing growing into a safe and fun city great for growing families and childhood memories.
+Known for the quiet and relaxing small community, Oswego is progressively growing into a safe and fun city great for its growing number of residents.
+Click here for more

 The community of Oswego is located in Kendall County, 50 miles southwest of the Chicago loop and 12 miles south of Aurora.
 Located on the Fox River, the residents of Oswego enjoy riverside views and boating recreation.